Genitourinary Malignancies - Board Review Summary

 | PACE-A | SBRT vs RP | RP produced permanently worse incontinence and sexual function; SBRT caused more temporary bowel bother |

-| PACE-B | 36.25 Gy / 5 vs conventional / moderate-hypo RT | Non-inferior efficacy; very low grade 3 toxicity; somewhat more cumulative grade 2+ GU with SBRT |
+| PACE-B | 36.25 Gy / 5 vs conventional / moderate-hypo RT | Non-inferior efficacy; very low grade 3 toxicity; more cumulative grade 2+ GU with SBRT |

-| PACE-C | 36.25 Gy / 5 vs 60 Gy / 20 with 6 months ADT | Similar early efficacy and overall toxicity; GI signal slightly favored moderate hypofractionation |
+| PACE-C | 36.25 Gy / 5 vs 60 Gy / 20 with ADT | Similar early efficacy and overall toxicity; early GI signal slightly favored moderate hypofractionation |

 | MIRAGE | MR-guided vs CT-guided SBRT | Tighter MR margins reduced toxicity |